 Can I work on campus if I don't have work-study?

 Yes.
 Any Saint Anselm student can work on campus as part of the college's Student Payroll Program (STU).
-Student payroll positions are jobs in offices on campus paid for by the college.
+Student payroll positions are available in select offices on campus and are paid for by the college.

 Can Proof of English Proficiency be waived?

-If you feel that you have demonstrated English proficiency in a way not specified by our admission requirements, please contact Kathleen Simenson to discuss meeting our requirements.
+If you feel that you have demonstrated English proficiency in a way not specified by our admission requirements, please contact Mercy Lara-Bautista to discuss meeting our requirements.

 Can I talk to a current Saint Anselm College student before making my decision?

 Yes.
-Our students are happy to connect with you over Skype to help you make an informed decision and to better understand the student perspective.
-Please contact Kathleen Simenson to schedule a Skype call with a current student.
+Our students are happy to connect with you over Zoom to help you make an informed decision and to better understand the student perspective.
+Please contact Mercy Lara-Bautista to schedule a Zoom call with a current student.

 Will it cost more if I study two majors?